OCA/business-requirement/business_requirement/README.rst

 This module is part of a set ("Business Requirement").
 The Business Requirements features start as independent entities, and can be used as standalone.
 Additional modules integrate them with other business areas, such as Sales, Procurement, Project or Analytic Accounting.
+For example:
-So a Quotation can have an estimation supported by a BR analysis, and Project Tasks can be related to the BRs they implement or support.
+* a Sales Quotation can have an estimation supported by a BR analysis,
+* Project Tasks can be related to the BRs they implement or support.
+* Procurement and purchase can be generated our of the BR.

 |image7|